intermine/bluegenes/docs/building.md

 To deploy a compiled JAR to Clojars, simply use the `deploy` alias which automatically includes the `uberjar` profile and targets Clojars.

     $ lein deploy

+### Releasing a new version

+The release process is a combination of the above commands, with some additional steps.
+Generally, you'll want to do the following.

+1. Update the version number in **project.clj**.
+1. Commit this change and tag it using `git tag -a v1.0.0 -m "Release v1.0.0"`, replacing *1.0.0* with your version number.
+1. Push your commit and tag using `git push origin` followed by `git push origin v1.0.0` (again replace *1.0.0* with your version number).
+Make sure that you push to the intermine repository, not just your fork!
+1. Deploy a new uberjar to Clojars with `lein deploy`.
+1. Deploy the latest release to dokku with `git push dokku dev:master`.

 # Troubleshooting